 I won't bore you with details, except, okay...I will.
 I really should title this blog "What Happens When You Jump Off a Train in Budapest!"

 Seriously.
 I did this....and fractured my leg.
 And I've been dealing with the fallout for almost a whole freaking depressing year.

 It began a year ago as a part of one of the exciting things that's kept me busy.
 We decided to take our lengthy dream trip of a lifetime and travel by EurRail across Europe, wandering from country to country.
 Pretty exciting, and when you're a writer, you can do that and still work.
 Right?

 THE TRAIN TO BUDAPEST

 Excited travelers, we were, and after England, we were on our way from Prague to Budapest, a city I was dying to experience.
 We had a train delay of 3 hours, bringing us into Budapest late at night.
 Okay, we go with the flow, made friends with other travelers and really, who doesn't love waiting on a train platform in Prague..
 However, when nearing our destination, the train stopped 20 minutes outside Budapest and we were told to change trains.
 No problem, except we weren't supposed to change trains and there was no train station and no platform for us to exit the train.
 And the other train was across 3 sets of train tracks.
 Did I mention it was midnight by now and vampire dark and in the middle of nowhere...

 THE NOT SO EXCITING

 It's a long way down from a train to the tracks when you don't have a platform to land on.
-But, stalwart travelers that we are, we jumped off the train with our luggage, dragged our bags across the 3 sets of tracks...and eventually made our way to Budapest, arriving after midnight.
+But, stalwart travelers that we are, we jumped off the train with our luggage, dragged our bags across the 3 sets of tracks...and eventually made our way to Budapest, arriving at 1 am.
 My left leg screaming at me all the way.

 THE NOT SO EXCITING, but a little good stuff